WoodhamsBD/ADMD/README.md

 # README

-This is FitTrack.
-A workout and exercise log.
+This is ADMD.
+An online software suite for AME/QME offices.